-- We run a Queer History Walk during Melbourne’s annual Midsumma gay and lesbian festival.
+- Run a Queer History Walk during Melbourne’s Midsumma festival

-- We award a prize for undergraduate theses deposited with the Archives.
+- Award a prize for honours theses in LGBTIQ+ studies deposited with us

-- We give in-kind support to non-profit projects that have similar or parallel aims to ours.
+- Give in-kind support to non-profit projects with similar or parallel aims to ours.

 The collection preserves the stories of LGBTIQ+ lives and those of our lovers, friends and community and of the individuals who form it.